theabhishek07/Advanced_Linux/SSH_NOTES.md

-ecure Shell or SSH is used primarily for accessing a remote system, but it has many more features than that.
+# Secure Shell or SSH is used primarily for accessing a remote system, but it has many more features than that.

-SSH is capable of:
+# SSH is capable of: -

 Shell Access
 File transfers